petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 between them.
 We need the project to remain the single source of truth but be able to sync out to these more specialized tools.
-We need a graphical user interface (GUI) that enables data collection, exploration, analysis, and writing, with an easy way to build and run the project's pipeline and keep track of version history.
+We'll likely need to integrate, not necessarily replace, things like Google Docs, Sheets, Slides, Microsoft Office, and Google Colab.

-This tool might need to integrate, not replace, things like Google Docs, Sheets, Slides, Microsoft Office, and Google Colab into a single logical project.
+Importantly, in order to be beginner friendly, we need a graphical user interface (GUI) that enables data collection, exploration, analysis, and writing all in one place, with an easy way to build and run the project's pipeline and keep track of version history.

 ### Challenge 3: Dependency management